mauro3/Parameters.jl/docs/manual.md

 - adding a field `pi` to a type would hijack `Base.pi` usage in any function using `@unpack_*`
-- the `@unpack_*` will shadow an input argument of the function.
-Which I found perplexing at times.
+- the `@unpack_*` will shadow an input argument of the function with the same name as a type-fieldname.
+This I found very perplexing at times.

 Thus, in general, it is probably better to use the `@(un)pack` macros instead.